-Login to access member pages
+Login or Register to access member pages

 CSIRO Modules

-Maxwell allows the user to define, display and edit model parameters through drag-and drop mouse operation.
-Layered earth, thin-sheet, prism and mesh models can be built in Maxwell’s 3-D visualisation environment.
+Maxwell allows the user to define, display and edit model parameters through drag and drop mouse operation.
+Layered earth, thin-sheet, prism and mesh models can be built in Maxwell's 3-D visualisation environment.

-• Requires Maxwell version 5 or later.
+• Requires Maxwell version 5 or later

-• Ground system configurations tested include drill-hole, fixed, coincident and in-loop systems and MT.
+• Ground system configurations tested include drill-hole, fixed, coincident and in-loop systems and MT

 • Airborne modules can model any frequency or time domain system.
 The transmitter is represented as a magnetic dipole for computational efficiency.
-Configurations tested include Geotem (dB/dt, B), VTEM, GTK/BGS wingtip, Tempest, Dighem, Spectrem, Aerotem and shipborne VCP broadside systems.
+Configurations tested include Geotem (dB/dt, B), VTEM, GTK/BGS wingtip, Tempest, Dighem, Spectrem, Aerotem and shipborne VCP broadside systems

-• All inversion routines are based on the damped SVD decomposition method (as per Grendl).
+• All inversion routines are based on the damped SVD decomposition method (as per Grendl)

-• CSIRO module.txt files are provided which provide full details on the model parameters.
+• CSIRO module.txt files are provided which provide full details on the model parameters

 CSIRO function matrix